-Because a determination of technical feasibility does not include consideration of economic concerns,24 the Department also recommends that the Commission reject CenturyLink EQ's proposals for these Issues, because, for economic reasons, they require multiple points of interconnection in a LATA,25 and because they are inconsistent with the Telecommunications Act's requirements that (1) the sole basis for denial of an interconnection request is lack of technical feasibility, and (2) a CLEC needs to interconnect at only one point of interconnection in each LATA.
+20. The Department also recommends that the Commission reject CenturyLink EQ's proposals for these Issues, because these proposals, for economic reasons, require multiple points of interconnection in a LATA.27 CenturyLink EQ's proposals are inconsistent with the Telecommunications Act's requirements that (1) the sole basis for denial of an interconnection request is lack of technical feasibility,28 and (2) a CLEC needs to interconnect at only one point of interconnection in each LATA.